-When it first rolled out BalancePoint last year, Akorri won points for its agentless application
+When it first rolled out BalancePoint last year, Akorri won points for its agentless application that analyzes how storage devices, and physical and virtual servers, affect an application's performance.
+Now Akorri is aiming at companies

 "When you layer virtualization on top of virtualization, your management problems increase exponentially," said Mike Matchett, Akorri's director of product management.